 Increased Sanitation and Cleaning

-— The Glen has developed an increased schedule for cleaning and disinfecting frequently touched surfaces and objects, including works, door handles, bathrooms, sink handles, handrails, etc., in accordance with CDC guidelines.
+The Glen has developed an increased schedule for cleaning and disinfecting frequently touched surfaces and objects, including works, door handles, bathrooms, sink handles, handrails, etc., per CDC guidelines.

 Illness and Pick-up Policy

-— If your child presents with illness symptoms that are consistent with a COVID-19 illness (see The Glen’s Health Policy), they and their teacher/camp counselor, will discreetly be moved to an isolation room while you are contacted.
+— If your child presents with illness symptoms that are consistent with a COVID-19 illness (see The Glen’s Health Policy, above), you will be contacted.

 — Please answer your phone when we call.
 We typically email for things that can wait, so if we are calling it is important.
 If you do not pick up or return our call promptly, we will move onto the Emergency Contact persons on your list.
 We ask that your child is picked up within one hour of the first attempt to contact you.